arunkapania/subset026reqif/README.md

 2. In very long tables the background shadings of certain cells are not always properly extracted.
 3. (very minor) Word apprently does print out `0x0` (Unicode NUL) to the user.
 The tool does not and does not (yet) emit a warning.
 4. The heading detection for the *Kind*-field (see above) is not very sophisticated does not detect all headings.
+5. Extraction of fake links (i.e. textual references to another artifact which are not using Word's crossreferencing feature) come with some false positives